Innovative Nebius data centers and hardware

 Own data center in Finland

 We filmed this video 60 kilometers from Helsinki, the home of the first Nebius data center.
 The facility is packed with modern systems in every aspect of compute, storage, and data processing.
-Here, we constructed our supercomputer and a supercluster of thousands GPUs.
+Here, we constructed our supercomputer and a supercluster of thousands of GPUs.

 In the photo, you can see an urban farm on the data center’s roof, heated by waste heat from the servers.